Fostering Pride Since 2004

 The term ‘Pride’ has long been associated with LGBTQIA+ causes, going back to the Stonewall riot in USA in 1969.
 LGBT Pride month in USA commemorates this turning point for gay liberation.
 Pride signifies dignity, human rights, social inclusion and visibility, and continues to be associated with many international LGBT organisations, foundations and events.
 We consider that this word will continue to represent these issues for LGBTQIA+ Australians into the future.

-National Agenda
+Our National Agenda

 We have retained ‘Australia’ within the name to indicate our national agenda.

-We are a philanthropic Foundation, which is reflected in our company Constitution, the deeds of the public and the charitable Trusts and Government endorsement of our public fund as a tax-deductible charity.
+We are a philanthropic foundation, which is reflected in our company Constitution, the deeds of the public and the charitable Trusts and Government endorsement of our public fund as a tax-deductible charity.
 We are established to operate in perpetuity, be a sound and stable organisation, with one of our roles being to promote knowledge of philanthropy and philanthropic giving in Australia’s LGBTIQA+ communities.

 Pride is associated with a few other LGBTIQA+ causes in Australia, including Pride marches, and the Victorian Pride Centre (VPC) and their Pride Fund.
 Consultation with various Victorian LGBTIQA+ organisations indicates that the name of VPC differs enough from PFA and so we do not expect it will cause any confusion.